-306. Laundering of proceeds from illegally exploited minerals
+259. Laundering of proceeds of illegally exploited minerals

-- (1) A person commits an offence who- - (a) carries out acts aimed at laundering the proceeds of the illegal exploitation of minerals including conversion or transfer of property, knowing that it is the product of illegal exploitation of minerals, for the purpose of concealing or disguising the illegal origin of such minerals; - (b) assists person who is involved in the illegal exploitation of minerals to escape the legal consequences of his or her actions; - (c) conceals or disguises the true nature, origin, location, disposition, movement or ownership of property which the person knows to be the product of the illegal exploitation of minerals; or - (d) acquires or possesses property, with the knowledge that it is the product of illegal exploitation of mineral resources.
+- (1) A person commits an offence who- - (a) carries out acts aimed at laundering the proceeds of the illegal exploitation of minerals including conversion or transfer of property, knowing that it is the product of illegal exploitation of minerals, for the purpose of concealing or disguising the illegal origin of such minerals; - (b) assists a person who is involved in the illegal exploitation of minerals to escape the legal consequences of his or her actions;

-(2) Λ person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding fifty thousand currency points or imprisonment not exceeding ten years or both.
+- (c) conceals or disguises the true nature, origin, location, disposition, movement or ownership of property which the person knows to be the product of the illegal exploitation of minerals; or - (d) acquires or possesses property, with the knowledge that it is the product of illegal exploitation of mineral resources. - (2) A person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding fifty thousand currency points or imprisonment not exceeding ten years or both.

-307. Offences relating to refining, smelting, processing, trading, dealing and transportation of minerals
+260. Offences relating to refining, smelting, processing, trading, dealing and transportation of minerals

-(1) A person who sells minerals and who fails to comply with the requirement to furnish his or her purchaser with a valid mineral right, licence or permit or a valid certificate of origin of the minerals, or sells the minerals as uncertified with respect to origin commits an offence and is liable, on conviction, to a fine not exceeding five thousand currency points or imprisonment not exceeding three years or both.
+- (1) A person who sells minerals and who fails to comply with the requirement to furnish his or her purchaser with a valid mineral right, licence or permit or a valid certificate of origin of the minerals, or sells the minerals as uncertified with respect to origin commits an offence and is liable, on conviction, to a fine not exceeding five thousand currency points or imprisonment not exceeding three years or both. - (2) A holder of a refining, smelting, processing, mineral dealers or goldsmith's licence who fails to record the information concerning all of his or her transactions in minerals as required under this Act commits an offence and is liable, on conviction, to a fine not exceeding five thousand currency points or imprisonment not exceeding three years or both. - (3) A holder of a mineral processing, smelting, refining, mineral dealer's or goldsmith's licence who knowingly engages in the processing, trading or sale of minerals other than the minerals for which his or her licence was issued or other authorisation to deal in such other minerals commits an offence and is liable, on conviction, to a fine not exceeding five thousand currency points or imprisonment not exceeding three years or both.